 DO I NEED TO BUY SPANISH TRAIN TICKETS IN ADVANCE?

 Short answer — Yes.
 It’s best to book early if you want to save money on your train tickets.
 This mainly applies to Spain’s AVE (Alta Velocidad Española) high-speed trains and most medium/long distance trains.
-You’re about to book tickets about two to three months before the departure date — it randomly fluctuates so check back in a few days if you’re not finding many/any results.
+You’re able to book tickets about two to three months before the departure date — it randomly fluctuates so check back in a few days if you’re not finding many/any results.
 The longer you wait the more you’ll pay — a ticket purchased day-of will cost around 3x a ticket purchased two months early.

 However, local/short distance trains don’t need to be booked early as the prices are fixed.